-This bill proposes the addition of a new article to the Code of West Virginia, titled the Medical Informed Consent Act, which mandates that all medical treatment providers must provide oral information to patients regarding all possible treatment plans, including potential risks, complications, and side effects.
-The bill defines key terms such as "informed consent," which emphasizes the patient's right to be fully informed about medical interventions and to make voluntary decisions regarding their treatment.
-It also outlines the responsibilities of healthcare providers to obtain patient signatures confirming that they have received this information.
+This bill proposes the addition of a new article to the Code of West Virginia, titled the Medical Informed Consent Act, which mandates that all medical treatment providers in the state must provide oral information to patients regarding all possible treatment plans, including potential risks, complications, and side effects.
+The bill outlines the requirements for informed consent, emphasizing that patients must be fully informed about their medical options and allowed to make voluntary decisions regarding their treatment.
+It also establishes definitions for key terms such as "informed consent," "health care provider," and "license."

 Statutes affected: